In This Post

 - Balsa is easy to sand — truth!

-- I don’t think of wood as “bendy,” but balsa wood is stiff.
-The strips I’m working with snap easily and don’t seem to have any give.
+- I don’t think of wood as “bendy,” but balsa wood is considered stiff (the strips I’m working with snap easily and don’t seem to have any give).

 - Balsa can rip, split, and splinter — again, truth!